Alexander Slidell MacKenzie: Military service

 Appointed to the U.S. Naval Academy in 1855, he graduated in June 1859 and was assigned to the newly completed steam sloop of war Hartford.
 During the next two years, Midshipman MacKenzie served in that ship with the East India Squadron.
-Promoted to Lieutenant in August 1861, he was an officer of the gunboat Kineo during the conquest of the lower Mississippi River in 1862.
+Promoted to lieutenant in August 1861, he was an officer of the gunboat Kineo during the conquest of the lower Mississippi River in 1862.
 During 1863 and 1864 he later transferred to the South Atlantic Blockading Squadron, MacKenzie served off Charleston, South Carolina, in the steam frigate Wabash and monitor Patapsco, taking part in combat operations against Fort Sumter and Morris Island.
-Later in the civil war he commanded the gunboat Winona, also in the waters off South Carolina.
-In July 1865 MacKenzie received the rank of Lieutenant Commander and soon began a second Far Eastern deployment in Hartford.
+Later in the Civil War he commanded the USS Winona, also in the waters off South Carolina.
+In July 1865 MacKenzie received the rank of lieutenant commander and soon began a second Far Eastern deployment in Hartford.

 After the end of the war, he returned to the East Asia in Hartford, in which he served until June 13, 1867, when he was killed in action at Kenting, Taiwan, while leading a punitive expedition against the massacre of the entire crew of an American merchant bark Rover.